Let’s look at the overview of the history of Hakodate.Your trip will be much more enjoyable if you know how Hakodate was created and has developed.*

-With about 9,000 casualties, the massive fire of 1907 burned down the most part of the central city again.
+With about 1,000 casualties, the massive fire of 1907 burned down the most part of the central city again.
 However, the city was reconstructed by people in Hakodate who had accumulated their economic strength.
-Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward, Old Soma Residence, Former British Consulate of Hakodate, Motomachi Roman Catholic Church, and the Hakodate Orthodox Church, were built after this fire.
+Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward, The Old Souma House, Former British Consulate of Hakodate, Motomachi Roman Catholic Church, and the Hakodate Orthodox Church, were built after this fire.

 8. Growing into a tourist city after World War II

 A bird’s-eye view of Hakodate in 1948 for tourism.*

 At the last stage of World War II, Hakodate suffered air raids by the US.
 Most of the Seikan railway ferries were bombed and sunk.
 Even though there was a fort in Mt.
 Hakodate, it was hardly able to counter-attack this bombing

 Since the end of the war, Hakodate has been developing as a tourist city.
 In 1958, Mt.
 Hakodate Ropeway was opened.
 Numerous tourists have enjoyed the night view of the city as one of the world’s three best night views along with Naples and Hong-Kong.
 In 1964, Goryokaku Tower was completed.
 It offered a sweeping view of Goryokaku’s star-shaped moat